-DITA-FMx provides an option (in the Authoring Options dialog), to automatically set the left indent for tables, based on the Left Indent property of the parent element's paragraph tag.
+DITA-FMx provides the Indent Table to Parent Element option (in the Authoring Options dialog), to automatically set the left indent for tables, based on the Left Indent property of the parent element's paragraph tag.
 When a table is used in a standard list, the parent element will be the element.